COUNCIL MEMBERS

 - two lawyers

-- two members of the general public who are neither judges nor lawyers
+- three members of the general public who are neither judges nor lawyers

 President